Worst is over for insecurity in Nigeria - FG

 Worst is over for insecurity in Nigeria – FG

-The Federal Government on Monday reassured of adequate return of peace in the country, maintaining that the worst period of insecurity threats across all zones was over.
+The Federal government on Monday reassured of adequate return of peace in the country, maintaining that the worst period of insecurity threats across all zones is already in the past.

 “As far as the daunting security challenges we face are concerned, we can tell you that the worst is over.
 Never again will terrorists and bandits and their cohorts hold sway in our country.